 Lou Edwards Endowed Chair for Chemical Engineering

-We are now in our final phase to fully fund the Lou Edwards Endowed Chair.
-We need $500,000 more to reach our goal to establish the first endowed faculty position in University of Idaho Department of Chemical Engineering.
+We are now in our final phase to fully fund the Lou Edwards Endowed Chair to reach our goal of establishing the first endowed faculty position in University of Idaho Department of Chemical Engineering.

 Join Your Class In Support!

 View the generous alumni who have donated since July 1, 2019 from your class decade, and join them in support of this endowed position.